 Build a Robust Safety Culture

 The first thing every EHS leader should do is create a safety culture that promotes worker engagement and participation in safety at every level of the organization.
 Your culture should focus on employee education and company-wide safety awareness, to truly cultivate a dedication and commitment to safety.
 Tactics that can help with this include introducing safety committees and hosting toolbox talks.

 Conduct Regular Hazard Assessments

 Before employees begin work on any job, ensure hazard assessments are being conducted and immediately uploaded into your safety management system.
-This way risks can be documented and controls can be put in place quickly to help prevent incidents from happening.
+This way risks can be documented and controls can be put in place quickly, to help prevent incidents from happening and protect the workforce.

 Invest in Employee Training

 Employees should never stop learning while on the job and ongoing training should play a big part in your continuous improvement plan.
-Regular training sessions both in the classroom and through eLearning can help ensure safety is always top of mind for your team.
+Regular safety training sessions both in the classroom and through eLearning can help ensure safety is always top of mind for your team.
 Adequate training can help you avoid accidents in the workplace and vastly reduce injury and incident rates.
 Making employees aware of unsafe behaviors they may unknowingly be practicing, can make a huge impact on reducing workplace injuries.